-The Sammarinese passport currently ranks on the 19th place according to the Guide Passport Ranking Index.
-Over the years this ranking has stayed consistent.
-It provides a visa-free access to 168 countries.
+The Sammarinese passport is currently ranked 18th place on the Guide Passport Index.
+It provides a visa-free access to 173 countries.
 This makes it one of the most desirable passports in the world with a very high mobility score.
 Sammarinese passport holders have visa-free and visa on arrival access to countries such as Brazil, Japan, United Kingdom, United States and the entire European Union allowing almost instant travel worldwide.
-Sammarinese passport holders do however require a visa to enter about 58 destinations in the world to countries such as India, Russia and Ghana.
+Sammarinese passport holders do however require a visa to enter about 56 destinations in the world to countries such as India, Russia and Ghana.

 The landlocked Republic of San Marino consists of nine municipalities.
 It is located in Southern Europe and is completely surrounded by Italy.
 The most important municipalities are San Marino, Fiorentino and Domagnano.
 San Marino has a surface area of 61.2 square kilometers and is therefore the 3rd smallest county in Europe.
 Its climate is Mediterranean with sunny summers and mild winters.
 The terrain is characterized by rugged mountains.

 The overall population is around 33,938 people.
 The capital of the country is San Marino.
 The most populous city is however Dogana with 7,000 inhabitants.
 San Marino does not have an airport and residents must travel to the nearby Rimini Airport (RMI) in Italy or take a helicopter flight from Borgo Maggiore.
 There are connections to the neighboring Italy via road or train, with many Sammarinese commuting between the countries regularly.